 Session recorded on 05 August 2020

-Sustainable Urbanisation and Small Island Developing States Part A & Part B
+Sustainable Urbanisation and Small Island Developing States – The Pacific

 outputs and outcomes

-By the end of the programme, we expect to have heard from a diverse range of stakeholders and considered how we can achieve the following outputs and outcomes to inform a call to action on sustainable urbanisation in the Commonwealth:
+By the end of the programme, we had heard from a diverse range of stakeholders and considered how we can achieve the following outputs and outcomes to inform a call to action on sustainable urbanisation in the Commonwealth:

 - Improved evidence-based policy and decision making